shylaclark/dev-notes/README.md

 Written in markdown and built using mkdocs.

-> On computer:
+> Tips:
 > 1. Keep notes in a `C:\User\<username>\Notes` directory
-> 1. Have a separate conda environment for notes `conda create --name notes`
+> 1. Use a separate conda environment for notes
->
-> On iPhone:
-> 1. Download GitJournal app and add this repository

 ### Project layout